Peptides Are Everywhere Right Now: Here's What Your Body Actually Needs to Know

 What Are Peptides?

-Peptides are short chains of amino acids - the same building blocks that make up proteins.
-The difference is size: while proteins can contain hundreds or thousands of amino acids, peptides are smaller, typically ranging from 2 to 50 amino acids in length.
-That compact structure gives them a distinct biological advantage: they can move quickly through the body, bind to specific cell receptors, and deliver targeted signals with precision.
+The difference between a peptide and a protein is simply size: while proteins can contain hundreds or thousands of amino acids, peptides are smaller.
+That compact structure gives them a distinct biological advantage — they can move quickly through the body, bind to specific cell receptors, and deliver targeted signals with precision.

-- Collagen precursor peptides signal fibroblasts to build and repair connective tissue
+• Collagen precursor peptides — signal fibroblasts to build and repair connective tissue

 Peptides are not exotic foreign substances — they're native to your biology.
 What's new is our expanding understanding of how they signal, which pathways they activate, and what happens when those signals break down over time.